 The fellows spend time at three main clinical sites: Duke North Hospital, Durham VAMC Pain Clinic, and the Duke Outpatient Pain Clinic.

-The fellows’ clinical schedule is designed to provide a broad exposure to pain management in a variety of health care systems which trains graduates to practice independently upon graduation in academic, government, or private practice fee-for-service settings.
+The fellows’ clinical schedule is designed to provide broad exposure to pain management in a variety of healthcare systems which trains graduates to practice independently upon graduation in academic, government, or private practice fee-for-service settings.

 The Pediatric Anesthesiology Fellowship provides a training opportunity for an individual to acquire knowledge and skills in pediatric anesthesia.